 Amdavad BRTS is one of the best Apps I’ve created for Windows Phone.
-It’s a companion App for Ahmedabad’s Janmarg users with features like Route Finder, Fare calculator, Live Bus times, Station/Line details, and Weather.
+It’s a companion App for Ahmedabad’s Janmarg users with features like Route Finder, Fare Calculator, Live Bus times, Station/Line details, and Weather.
 The App has more than 7,000 downloads, 170 reviews, and ratings averaging at 4.5 stars.
 Considering its target audience of just one city + the market share of Windows Phone, I think it’s doing really good.

 In this post, I’m going to talk about a custom Algorithm I wrote to find Transit Routes for the ‘Route Finder’ feature of the App.
 I call it ‘UnOxbow’ (Yeah, I’m not very good at naming stuff).
 The problem was to compute the best possible Transit Route between 2 Stations while considering the criteria of Time, Distance, and Number of Transfers.
-To Tackle the problem, I created a round based Algorithm which scans all Routes every round to find route with or without transfers.
+To Tackle the problem, I created a round-based Algorithm which scans all Routes every round to find a route with or without transfers.

 Starting with the Data I could get about the Mass public transit, Janmarg BRTS has 109 Routes and 144 Stations.
 Routes are a list of Station Ids where a Bus runs from the First station to the Last.
 The return journey of Bus from that Last station to First is again another Route.
-All Stations have an id, name, and their geo-coordinates.
+All Stations have an id, name, and geo-coordinates.

 S to D1

-In First round, UnOxbow will try to find a Route with both Stations S & D1.
+In the First round, UnOxbow will try to find a Route with both Stations S & D1.
 R1 route has both stations and so we have a direct Route S – D1 via R1 without any Transfers.

 S to D2